infobsmi/b33s/docs/metrics/prometheus/list.md

 Each metric includes a label for the server that calculated the metric.
 Each metric has a label for the server that generated the metric.

-These metrics can be from any MinIO server once per collection.
+These metrics can be from any B33S server once per collection.

 | Name                                         | Description                                                                                                         |
 |:---------------------------------------------|:--------------------------------------------------------------------------------------------------------------------|